 Generating an ortho-image from a high-resolution colorfull camerawork allows the generation of a metric orthophotograph that combines precision and textural richness of photography.

-The shots performed by AGP are very high definition and result from professional digital cameras calibrated in order to obtain a high-quality, precise, orthorectified photograph.
+The shots performed by AGP are of a very high definition and result from professional digital cameras calibrated in order to obtain a high-quality, precise, orthorectified photograph.